|Unit of Instruction||Quarter 3|

 Students will be able to explain that there are 13 colonies divided into three geographical regions

-Students will be able to describe the different types of homes and buildings found in the New England, Middle, and Southern Colonies
+Students will be able to describe the different lives of the men, women, children and slaves.

 Students will be able to describe what colonial schools were like and compare them to schools today